 3. Physical Activity

 Additionally, owners planning to keep their Maine Coon cat indoors will also need to purchase a large cat tower.
 Cat towers are a great way of bringing the outside world in, since they encourage jumping, scratching, and hiding.
-This is the extra large cat tower that my Maine Coon uses.
+These are my favorite extra-large cat towers, for my own Maine Coon cat.

-For owners with slightly less room to spare, give them this smaller scratching post, with seat attached (Amazon link).
+For owners with slightly less room to spare, give them this scratching post (Amazon link) a try.

 Outdoor Maine Coons: